 Paid by Pain Therapeutics, Inc.

 No Exercise Full Exercise

-er share \$ \$
+\$ 0.39 \$ 0.39

-\$ \$
+\$ 2,983,500 \$ 3,431,025

 In connection with the offering, Citigroup on behalf of the underwriters, may purchase and sell shares of common stock in the open market.
 These transactions may include short sales, syndicate covering transactions and stabilizing transaction.
 Short sales involve syndicate sales of common stock in excess of the number of shares to be purchased by the underwriters in the offering, which creates a syndicate short position.
 "Covered" short sales are sales of shares made in an amount up to the number of shares represented by the underwriters' over-allotment option.
 In determining the source of shares to close out the covered syndicate short position, the underwriters will consider, among other things, the price of shares available for purchase in the open market as compared to the price at which they may purchase shares through the over-allotment option.
 Transactions to close out the covered syndicate short involve either purchases of the common stock in the open market after the distribution has been completed or the exercise of the over-allotment option.
+The underwriters may also make "naked" short sales of shares in excess of the over-allotment option.
 The underwriters must close out any naked short position by purchasing shares of common stock in the open market.
 A naked short position is more likely to be created if the underwriters are concerned that there may be downward pressure on the price of the shares in the open market after pricing that could adversely affect investors who purchase in the offering.
 Stabilizing transactions consist of bids for or purchases of shares in the open market while the offering is in progress.